OPEnSLab-OSU/ednaUI/docs/firmware-installation.md

 ### Download ZIP Files from GitHub

-1. Get the GitHub repository branch link that is relavent to your version in the<a href="https://docs.google.com/document/d/1sNdii0bUCyOve2XvNgGPh8UOBXxFWxznv6qSIyuU9vA"> Sampler History Document</a> under `Firmware`.
+1. Get the GitHub repository branch link that is relavent to your version in the<a href="https://docs.google.com/document/d/1sNdii0bUCyOve2XvNgGPh8UOBXxFWxznv6qSIyuU9vA" target="_blank"> Sampler History Document</a> under `Firmware`.

 2. Download a ZIP file for that branch of code that you plan on using, and then unzip.